fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_user_local.html.markdown

 * `username_case_sensitivity` - Enable/disable case sensitivity when performing username matching (uppercase and lowercase letters are treated either as distinct or equivalent).
 Valid values: `disable`, `enable`.

+* `username_sensitivity` - Enable/disable case and accent sensitivity when performing username matching (accents are stripped and case is ignored when disabled).
+Valid values: `disable`, `enable`.

 * `workstation` - Name of the remote user workstation, if you want to limit the user to authenticate only from a particular workstation.